DCAN-Labs/HBCD-MADE/docs/source/container_info.rst

   * The output directory to store the results (this will be the same for all subjects in a study).
   * The BIDS directory with the input data.
   * The participant label whose EEG data you want to process.
-  * The session label to process for the given participant. (**V03** is the only session label available for HBCD data as of September 2024).
+  * The session label to process for the given participant. (**V03** is the only session label available for the initial HBCD data release).

 Running HBCD-MADE
 ------------------